 - Tom Wallace, CCM, Partner at Kopplin, Kuebler and Wallace

 - Julio Ruiz, The Riedel Glass Company representative

 - Sunjay Nath, creator of "The 10-80-10 Principle"

 - Steve McClatchy, Author of Decide: Work Smarter, Reduce Your Stress and Lead by Example

-Through a partnership with Philadelphia Club Foundation, PVCMA is coming up on its 20th anniversary of hosting the Club Managers’ Golf Classic Benefitting Make-A-Wish® Foundation.
+Through a partnership with Philadelphia Club Foundation, PVCMA just completed its 21st annual Club Managers' Golf Classic benefitting the local efforts of the Make-A-Wish® Foundation.
 The chapter and foundation have raised more than $500,000 for this worthy cause.
 With the average wish estimated at $6,750, approximately 75 wishes have been granted to very deserving children faced with a life threatening illness.